AIO1/ECSPrimengTable/README.md

   - `Hidden` (default): exceeding the width of the column will be truncated and not displayed.
   - `Wrap`: Excess content is wrapped onto new lines, allowing the row to expand vertically as needed to fit all content.

-- **`cellOverflowBehaviourAllowUserEdit`**: Controls whether users can change the column’s overflow behaviour through the column editor menu.
+- **`cellOverflowBehaviourAllowUserEdit`**: Controls whether users can change the column’s overflow behaviour through the column properties menu.
 Default is `true`.
 Set it to `false` to prevent users from modifying this setting.

 > [!NOTE]
 > When the column's data type is `boolean`, the `cellOverflowBehaviour` setting will be automatically overridden to `Hidden`.